Digital Maturity Framework

 Generalist

-Broad digital skills are required for jobs all around the organisation.
+Broad digital mindsets and behaviours are required for jobs all around the organisation.

 Level 4